 I have used extensively Lightroom and never noticed such issue.
 Do you think this can be fixed somehow?

-#1 Updated by Ulrich Pegelow about 7 years ago
+#1 Updated by Ulrich Pegelow over 7 years ago

 I don't see banding in the image you attached.
 However I think I have an idea where your observation

 comes from.
 It is most likely an unwanted side effect of monitor calibration.
 I see the same here sometimes

 To my understanding the main cause is the limited bit depth (8 bits per channel) between graphics card and

 monitor and - consequently - in the calibration curve (vcgt) on your card.
 For most monitors the curves for

 R, G, and B will clearly diverge.
 These differences combined with a limited bit depth cause aliasing effects